-Amazon has 10 affinity groups, sometimes known as employee resource groups, which bring employees together across businesses and locations around the world.
-As of 2018, there are more than 40,000 Amazonians in more than 190 Affinity Group chapters worldwide.
+Amazon has 12 affinity groups, sometimes known as employee resource groups, which bring employees together across businesses and locations around the world.
 With executive and company sponsorship, these groups play an important role in building internal networks for creating a community, advising Amazon business units, leading in service projects, and reaching out to communities where Amazonians live and work.

 Amazon People with Disabilities